 Wrens are one of my favourite birds, they are ferocious birds, especially when you consider their small stature, always willing to defend their territory from interlopers of any sort.
 They are also very beautiful when you look at them, at first glance they appear dull and brown but when you really look at them you can see all the intricate markings that really sets them apart (I guess most LBJ’s suffer this easy to overlook beauty).

-As I emerged from the trees, that line the river, I was hit by the full force of the wind as it whipped across the open lakes, and was literally nearly blown away by it’s strength, I realised at this point many birds from here on would be either passing over or on the water as it was VERY unlikely any passerines would be sitting up in this blow.
+As I emerged from the trees, that line the river, I was hit by the full force of the wind as it whipped across the open lakes.
+And was very nearly blown away by it’s strength.
+I realised at this point many birds from here on would be either passing over or on the water as it was VERY unlikely any passerines would be sitting up in this blow.

 Turning to the camp site lakes I was treated to a party of 5 Common Pochard in amongst the much larger flocks of Tufted duck and Canada Goose.
-2 Great Crested Grebes were also fishing the lake but little else of note, so I carried on towards the East end of the Manor Farm complex to see if the stonechat were still about and what might be on the water.
+2 Great Crested Grebes were also fishing the lake but little else of note.
+So I carried on towards the East end of the Manor Farm complex to see if the Stonechat were still about.
+And see what might be on the water.

-I could hear but not see a number of Wigeon piping away hidden below the bank I was on, but a number of duck were flying about, disturbed by the diggers and site workers building more paths (it is going to be great to get in among the lakes when they are finished, I just hope dogs are not allowed) these included Teal, Shoveler, and Mallard.
+I could hear but not see a number of Wigeon piping away.
+Hidden below the bank I was on.
+But a number of duck were flying about.
+Disturbed by the diggers and site workers building more paths.
+It is going to be great to get in among the lakes when they are finished, I just hope dogs are not allowed.
+These duck included Teal, Shoveler, and Mallard.

 |Shoveler in flight (2 male 1 female)|

 The local Canada Geese have now been joined by Greylag Geese.
 I counted 22 today.
 And Cormorants were flying about casting their almost pre-historic shadow across the reserve.
 But little else was braving the lakes.